Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

   geoceg/arcgis-server
 ```
 Once the server is up you can connect to it via bash shell
 If you have not already done so, now you can authorize the server, too.
+See next section "Troubleshooting"
+for specifics on authorizing.

  ```
  docker exec -it server bash
  ```